exakat/php-dictionary/dictionary.rst

 Cryptographic Hash
 ------------------

-A cryptographic hash is an algorithm which maps a string to a fixed sized string, with a method that is difficult to revert.
+A cryptographic hash is an algorithm which maps a string to a fixed sized string, with a method that is difficult or impossible to revert.

-Some famous algorithm : MD5, SHA1, SHA256, HAVAL, Bcrypt.
+Some famous algorithms : MD5, SHA1, SHA256, HAVAL, Bcrypt.

 Other algorithms include crc32(), though it is not considered a cryptography.